Completion of downtown Kankakee bus transfer station expected in spring

-KANKAKEE — The completion of the long-awaited Kankakee Metro Centre bus transfer station in downtown Kankakee is now imminent.
+KANKAKEE — Progress is underway on the long-awaited Kankakee Metro Centre bus transfer station, which is now expected to be completed and ready for use by mid to late spring 2022.

-“It’s actually progressing pretty well,” Munjoy said in January.
+“It’s actually progressing pretty well,” Munjoy said.
 “Most of the concrete work is done.
 Brickwork is being done as we speak.”

 When the project was announced, it was expected to cost about $4 million, with $1.6 million coming from the state of Illinois and another $2.4 million from the federal government.

-The federal CARES Act meant that all of the funding came through at once, and two planned phases of construction were reduced down to one.
+The federal CARES Act meant that all of the funding came through, and two planned phases of construction were reduced down to one.

+Apex Construction Group, the general contractor for the project, got started in the summer of 2021.
+The work was initially planned to wrap up later that same year; however, some unforeseen issues were found at the building site, Munjoy said.

+“That site had been used for many different things over the decades, and some of those things it had been used for were not in the records any place,” Munjoy said.
+“So, when they started excavating there for our structure, they started running into things like, there were basements down there underground that nobody knew about.”

 The station will feature overhang coverage to protect riders from the elements as well as heated walkways leading from the waiting area out to the buses.